robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ![Ceph Dashboard](images/ceph-dashboard.jpg)

 On the ceph dashboard, it's possible to inspect all the details implemented through the ansible playbooks.
-Navigate to pools to check if they have been created.
+Navigate to *pools* to check if they have been created.
-Same is for OSDs: navigate to `Cluster` &rarr; `OSDs` through the GUI.
+Same is for *OSDs*: navigate to `Cluster` &rarr; `OSDs` through the GUI.
 Also, check if the `Cluster` &rarr; `Physical disks` if everything has worked.